Rosykk/SimpleDailyReward/README.md

 ```

 There are no known issues, I already recoded it and cleaned up the code.
 It is fully worrking and customizable.

-If you need further support, hit me up on Discord - Rosykk#6330 or Rosykk#1337